Aspire-Technology-Solutions/NewTeamsBackground/README.md

 ## Consideration
 As a consideration for delivery, you could set New Teams (if deployed via Intune) as a dependant applicaiton, meaning this app will only attempt delivery after it has been installed; ensuring no app install failures during Autopilot/in general.
 We would recommend this step, for smoother deliveries.
+Should the upload folder change directories in the future, the scropt may need amending to reflect this location.